schellingb/dosbox-pure/README.md

 any version of DOSBox on certain platforms.
 You can edit the simple Makefile to set a different compiler or add hardware specific compiler flags.

+## Strict No LLM / No AI Policy
+No LLMs for issues.
+No LLMs for source contributions/patches/pull requests.

+AI must not be used to generate code for contributions to this project.

+Any pull request to this project will ask you to confirm that you are the author and that you are contributing your changes under the license of the project.

 ## License
 DOSBox Pure, as well as original DOSBox, is available under the [GNU General Public License, version 2 or later](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).